Model-Adaptive Approach to Dynamic Discrete Choice Models with Large State Spaces: Introduction

 \section{Introduction}

 Dynamic Discrete Choice (DDC) models with large state spaces have become increasingly popular due to their ability to capture decision-making processes in complex high-dimensional settings.
 However, estimation and counterfactual experiments in these settings pose significant computational challenges.
-This paper introduces a novel model-adaptive approach to solve the linear system of fixed point equations of the policy valuation operator.
+This paper proposes a model-adaptive approach, based on the conjugate gradient (CG) method, to solve the linear system of fixed point equations of the policy valuation operator.
 Our goal is to provide a fast and easily implementable method to solve the equations within a pre-specified tolerance.
-As the policy valuation step is fundamental to Conditional Choice Probability (CCP) estimators, full-solution estimators and counterfactual experiments with policy iteration, our approach offers a useful numerical tool across various empirical applications, expanding the set of complex high-dimensional settings in which DDC models can be used.
+As the policy valuation step is fundamental to Conditional Choice Probability (CCP) estimators, full-solution estimators and counterfactual experiments with policy iteration or Newton--Kantorovich iterations, our approach offers a useful numerical tool across various empirical applications, expanding the set of complex high-dimensional settings in which DDC models can be used.

 The policy valuation operator, as described in \cite{aguirregabiria2002swapping}, involves solving for the value function implied by an arbitrary policy function, which may not necessarily be optimal.
 This value function represents the expected discounted utility if an individual behaves according to that policy function.
 CCP estimators (e.g., \cite{hotz1993conditional}, \cite{aguirregabiria2002swapping,aguirregabiria2007sequential}, \cite{pesendorfer2008asymptotic}, and \cite{arcidiacono2011conditional}) use the policy valuation operator to solve for the value function given a consistent estimator of CCPs.
-If policy iteration is used for full solution estimators or counterfactual experiments, each iteration employs the policy valuation operator.
-However, in models with large state spaces, policy valuation remains computationally demanding, necessitating the use of numerical methods.
-The accuracy of these numerical methods is crucial for obtaining reliable estimates. \cite{dube2012improving} shows that loose tolerance thresholds can lead to bias in parameter estimates.
+If policy iteration or Newton--Kantorovich iterations are used for full solution estimators or counterfactual experiments, each iteration employs the policy valuation operator.
+However, in models with large state spaces, policy valuation remains computationally demanding and requires efficient numerical methods.
+The accuracy of these methods is crucial for obtaining reliable estimates. \cite{dube2012improving} shows that loose tolerance thresholds can lead to bias in parameter estimates.
 Therefore, there is a clear need for fast and accurate numerical methods for DDC models with large state spaces.